JupiterOne-Archives/docs-old/guides/asset-inventory-filters.md

 ![](../assets/asset-property-filter-select.png)

-**Tips**: We recommend selecting Class/Type using the quick filter first, before apply more granular property filters.
-This will reduce the number of properties/values and make it a lot easier for selection.
+**Tip: It is recommended that you select Class/Type using the quick filter first, before applying more granular property filters.
+This action reduces the number of properties/values and makes the selection process easier.